-Some cookie recipes are built to withstand melted butter (I love melted butter in these chocolate chunk cookies!), but most cookie recipes begin with creamed butter + sugar(s).
+Some cookie recipes are built to withstand melted butter (I love melted butter in these chewy chocolate chip cookies!), but most cookie recipes begin with creamed butter + sugar(s).
 And creamed butter starts with room temperature butter.
 And if your room temperature butter is too warm or too cold, the cookie dough is doomed from the very beginning.

 - Butter that’s too warm causes your cookies to overspread

 - Butter that’s too cool leaves you with cookie mounds

 But you have complete control over this.
 You see the picture below?
 That’s properly softened butter.
 It’s actually cool to touch, not warm.
 When you press it, your finger will make an indent.
 Your finger won’t sink down into the butter, nor will your finger slide all around.

 Room temperature butter is about 65°F (18°C), which is likely cooler than your kitchen.
 So if your cookies are spreading too much, you’re probably softening your butter too much.
 Good rule of thumb: set your butter out on the counter 1 hour before you begin.
 If it gets too soft (use your finger to test), place back in the refrigerator for 10 minutes.
 Don’t sabotage your efforts.
 Make sure your butter is the correct consistency before you begin.

 By the way, here’s my trick for softening butter quickly. 🙂